-Under climate change, the buffering capacity of the ocean decreases (increasing Revelle Factor), which reflects a decreasing capacity for the ocean to take up additional anthropogenic CO2 and store it in the DIC reservoir (Egleston et al., 2010).
+Under climate change, the buffering capacity of the ocean decreases (increasing Revelle Factor), which reflects a decreasing capacity for the ocean to take up additional anthropogenic CO2 and store it in the dissolved inorganic carbon reservoir (Egleston et al., 2010).
 In contrast to CO2, there is no physical limitation that would reduce the ability of surface ocean temperature to equilibrate with the atmospheric temperature.
-However, both carbon and heat fluxes depend on air-sea heat fluxes that depend on gradients of characteristics at the air-sea interface.
-These gradients at the air-sea interface respond to ocean dynamics, such as the volume of the surface mixed-layer that equilibrates with the atmosphere, and ocean circulation that can flush the surface layer with water-masses that have not equilibrated with the atmosphere for a long time.
-Limited recent evidence has suggested that the effect of small-scale dynamics absent in climate and earth system models might be locally important in this regard (Bachman and Klocker, 2020).
-In summary, changes in heat and carbon uptake by the ocean rely on a combination of unique chemical and shared physical processes any of which have the potential to disrupt the coherence of heat and CO2 change in the ocean.
+However, both carbon and heat fluxes depend on air–sea heat fluxes that in turn depend on gradients of characteristics at the air-sea interface.
+These gradients at the air–sea interface respond to ocean dynamics, such as the volume of the surface mixed-layer that equilibrates with the atmosphere, and ocean circulation that can flush the surface layer with water masses that have not equilibrated with the atmosphere for a long time.
+Limited recent evidence suggests that the effect of small-scale dynamics absent in climate and Earth system models might be locally important (Bachman and Klocker, 2020).
+In summary, changes in heat and carbon uptake by the ocean rely on a combination of unique chemical and shared physical processes, any of which have the potential to disrupt the coherence of heat and CO2 change in the ocean.

 Spatial pattern of air-sea fluxes and storage